cellux/piper/README.md

 # Piper - a demo framework for the Raspberry Pi

+Note: this project has been abandoned.
+It's successor is [ZZ](http://github.com/cellux/zz).

 (warning this is highly experimental stuff - at its present stage, there is no guarantee that it will work)

 The idea is to create a framework which lets me play with OpenGL ES, OpenVG and OpenMAX IL from LuaJIT.